datapane/datapane/public-docs/docs/features/apps/updates.md

 ```

 !!! tip
-    the `dp.Empty block is provided as an empty placeholder for use as a target - it is not displayed on the screen and always requires a name
+    the [dp.Empty][datapane.blocks.compute.Empty] block is provided as an empty placeholder for use as a target - it is not displayed on the screen and always requires a `name`.
+You can think of this like a HTML `<div/>`.

+!!! note
+    the `target` parameter can also be given a block object directly to use as the target

 ### Target modes

-Instead of replacing other blocks, Datapane also provides `dp.TargetMode` as a helper to insert blocks around your app, or to replace the form itself. `dp.TargetMode` is used as follows:
+Instead of replacing other blocks, Datapane also provides `dp.TargetMode` as a helper to insert blocks around your app, or to replace the form itself.
+When using `dp.TargetMode` you don't need to create empty blocks or think about block names, instead Datapane will automatically configure things to update as needed.

+`dp.TargetMode` is used as follows:

 ```python
 import datapane as dp